• Home

 Background fetch

-The React Native SDK defaults to the background fetch behavior for the platform it's running on.
+In previous versions, the SDK defaulted to the background fetch behavior for the platform it was running on.

 Shut down the client